Medication Refusal Education and Notification Workflow

 - Assess immediate clinical risk related to missed dose and reinforce safety implications.

-- Document refusal event in chart with education provided, patient-stated reason, and observed condition.
+- Document refusal event in chart with education provided, patient-stated reason, observed condition, and provider notification.

 - Notify prescribing provider promptly and communicate refusal context for plan adjustment.